William Jackson (journalist): Trial and death

 Jackson remained in prison for a year before his trial took place.
 The delays were at his request, allowing him time to assemble a defence and procure witnesses.
-During his imprisonment, he wrote his last work, Observations in Answer to Mr. Paine's Age of Reason (1795), which took issue with Thomas Paine's Deism.
+During his imprisonment, he wrote his last work, Observations in Answer to Mr. Thomas Paine's Age of Reason (1795), which took issue with Thomas Paine's Deism.
 The work is notable for the way Jackson promotes Anglican orthodoxy while also praising Paine for his politics and betraying no remorse for his own treason.
 His trial took place on 23 April 1795, in Dublin and he was found guilty.
 One week later, on the morning of his sentencing hearing, Jackson stepped into the dock looking terribly ill.
 He reportedly vomited out of the carriage window on his ride from prison to the courtroom, and when he removed his hat, one observer noted that steam rose from his head.
 As his lawyers made drawn-out speeches, hoping to avoid judgment on the technicality of an improperly filed indictment, Jackson's condition steadily worsened.
 He gripped his sides, shuddering and grimacing in pain.
 The judges ordered that a chair be provided for him and asked that a doctor attend to him.
 He then collapsed and died.
 An autopsy found that Jackson had ingested a large quantity of a "metallic poison".
 This was likely administered by his (then pregnant) second wife, but the inquest pointedly refused to assign blame.
 The effect of his suicide was that he had not actually been pronounced guilty of treason by the court, so his family could inherit his goods and a pension.
 No such clemency was shown to Lord Edward Fitzgerald in 1798 who died of his wounds before trial but was found posthumously guilty of high treason.
 Jackson was survived by his wife, one son, and one daughter.